-- 1. Leave house key with your neighbors - Valuables and important papers should be stored in a safe place. - Newspaper, milk and other deliveries should be discontinued.
+- 1. Leave house key with your neighbors. - 2, Valuables and important papers should be stored in a safe place. - 3, Newspaper and other deliveries should be discontinued. - 4, Ask the Post Office to hold your mail for you. - 5.
+Arrange with the telephone company for discontinued or "vacation service" - 6.
+Arrange care for your pets. - 7.
+Your lawn, garden, and houseplants should be cared for. - 8.
+Lock all windows and doors securely.
+Keep shades open and install light timers for a lived in look.

-- 4, Ask the Post Office to hold your mail for you - Arrange with the telephone company for discontinued or "vacation service" - 6.
-Arrange care for your pets - Your lawn, garden and houseplants should be cared for. - Lock all windows and doors securely.
-Keep shades open for a lived in look - 9.
-Cover all food to keep out mice and insects - Eliminate all fire hazards Place matches in a tin box or glass jar - Store oil, gasoline and other flammables properly. - Destroy all newspapers, magazines and oily rags. - 13.
+- 9. Cover all food to keep out mice and insects.
+Discard food that may spoil. - 10.
+Eliminate all fire hazards.
+Place matches in a tin box or glass jar. - 11.
+Store oil, gasoline and other flammables properly. - 12.
+Destroy all newspapers, magazines and oily rags. - 13.
 Notify police.